Back to top

 2. UI Technical Artist

-UI (User-Interface) is one of the most important fields of any game because it’s the first thing that the gamers observe.
+UI (user interface) is one of the most important fields of any game because it’s the first thing that the gamers observe.
 UI technical artists must be able to solve technical issues while implementing UI art.
 They must also be able to document, develop and support the techniques and pipelines of the game art that production teams use.

 3. Character Technical Artist